-- iv.
-Children of members of staff.
-The member of staff must be employed directly by the school (rather than an agency or a third party organisation) on at least a 0.6 fulltime equivalent basis.
-The member of staff must have been employed by the school for at least two consecutive, academic years at the time at which the application for admission to the school is made. - v.
-Children in order of straight line distance from home to school, as measured by Wandsworth Council's Geographical Information System.
-(The straight-line measurement used to prioritise applicants for admission to schools in Wandsworth commences in all cases at the location of the property determined by the National Land Planning Gazetteer and terminates at the central point of the school site as determined by Wandsworth Council's Geographical Information System.
-Measurements by alternative systems and/or to other points will not be taken into account in any circumstances.
-Where applicants have identical distance measurements, priority amongst them will be determined at random, by drawing lots. - a.
+- a.
 Catholics include members of the Ordinariate and the Latin and Oriental Rite Churches that are in union with the Bishop of Rome - i Membership Baptism or reception into the Church (Roman Catholic, members of the Ordinariate and the Latin and Oriental Rite Churches that are in union with the Bishop of Rome).
 Evidence of baptism or reception should be in the form of a certified copy of the baptismal certificate or a letter of affirmation from a Catholic priest confirming baptism has taken place.
-The use of baptismal dates to distinguish between otherwise similarly qualified applicants are not to be used - Practice Attendance at Sunday Mass or Saturday evening vigil Mass (See Canons 1246-1248).
+The use of baptismal dates to distinguish between otherwise similarly qualified applicants are not to be used. - ii Practice Attendance at Sunday Mass or Saturday evening vigil Mass (See Canons 1246-1248).
 Where schools are heavily oversubscribed with Catholic children, governing bodies may give a higher priority to children who are able to demonstrate their commitment to the faith in fulfilling their obligation by attendance at Sunday Mass or the Saturday evening vigil Mass.
-Governing bodies using this criterion should only seek information, which can reasonably be obtained.
-The parent should confirm practice via a signed diocesan Certificate of Practice. - b.
+Governing bodies using this criterion should only seek information which can reasonably be obtained.
+Practice should be confirmed via a signed diocesan Certificate of Practice. - b.
 A "brother or sister" means children who live as brother and sister including natural brothers or sisters, adopted siblings, stepbrothers or sisters and foster brothers or sisters.
-It would not include other relatives (eg cousins). - c.
-Home refers to the permanent home address at which the child lives for the majority of his/her time and with the parent who is in receipt of child benefit. - d.
-A looked after child has the same meaning as in section 22(1) of the Children Act 1989 that is a child who is (a) in the care of a local authority or (b) being provided with accommodation by them in the exercise of their social services functions (e.g. children with foster parents) at the time of making application.
-A previously looked after child is a child who was looked after but ceased to be so because they were adopted or became subject to a child arrangements order or special guardianship order. - e.
+It would not include other relatives (e.g. cousins). - c.
+Home refers to the permanent home address at which the child lives for the majority of his/her time and with the parent who is in receipt of child benefit.

+d.
 A looked after child has the same meaning as in section 22 (1) of the Children Act 1989 that is a child who is (a) in the care of a local authority or (b) being provided with accommodation by them in the exercise of their social services functions (e.g. children with foster parents) at the time of making an application.
 A previously looked after child is a child who was looked after but ceased to be so because they were adopted or became subject to a child arrangements order or special guardianship order.
 This will include children who appear (to the admission authority) to have been in state care outside of England as a result of being adopted.